-- A. Install motor controllers in accordance with the NEC, as shown on the drawings, and as recommended by the manufacturer. - B. In seismic areas, motor controllers shall be adequately anchored and braced per details on structural contract drawings to withstand the seismic forces at the location where installed. - C. Install manual motor controllers in flush enclosures in finished areas. - D. Set field-adjustable switches, auxiliary relays, time-delay relays, timers, and electronic overload relay pickup and trip ranges. - E. Program variable speed motor controllers per the manufacturer's instructions and in coordination with other trades so that a complete and functional system is delivered. - F. Adjust trip settings of circuit breakers and motor circuit protectors with adjustable instantaneous trip elements.
+- A. Install motor controllers in accordance with the NEC, as shown on the drawings, and as recommended by the manufacturer. - B. Install manual motor controllers in flush enclosures in finished areas. - C. Set field-adjustable switches, auxiliary relays, time-delay relays, timers, and electronic overload relay pickup and trip ranges. - D. Program variable speed motor controllers per the manufacturer's instructions and in coordination with other trades so that a complete and functional system is delivered. - E. Adjust trip settings of circuit breakers and motor circuit protectors with adjustable instantaneous trip elements.
 Initially adjust at six times the motor nameplate full-load ampere ratings and attempt to start motors several times, allowing for motor cooldown between starts.
 If tripping occurs on motor inrush, adjust settings in increments until motors start without tripping.
 Do not exceed eight times the motor full-load amperes (or 11 times for NEMA Premium Efficiency motors if required).
 Where these maximum settings do not allow starting of a motor, notify COR before increasing settings.